KSchoenleber/urbs/doc/overview.rst

 Overview
 --------
+urbs is a generator for linear energy system optimization models.

 urbs consists of several **model entities**.
 These are commodities, processes, transmission and storage.
 Demand and intermittent commodity supply through are